Bonstetten, Switzerland

-Bonstetten is a village in the district of Affoltern in the canton of Zürich in Switzerland.
+Bonstetten (High Alemannic: Bauschtette) is a village in the district of Affoltern in the canton of Zürich in Switzerland.

 History

 Bonstetten is first mentioned in 1120 as Buonstetin, though this reference is debated.
 In 1184 it was mentioned as Bowensteden.

 Geography

 Bonstetten has an area of 7.4 km2.
 Of this area, 57.3% is used for agricultural purposes, while 29.2% is forested.
 Of the rest of the land, 13.3% is settled (buildings or roads) and the remainder (0.1%) is non-productive (rivers, glaciers or mountains).